 It’s one thing to say that a distributed database management system stores data across multiple computers or nodes for resilience.
 But the units of work, or transactions, can be shared in a way that optimizes queries.
 ScyllaDB calls this distributed transaction a Lightweight Transactions, or LWT.
 LWT relies on conditional statements to ensure that data is already in the node.

 How Can I Migrate from a Different Database System?

 If you have existing data to migrate from another NoSQL or relational database, migration of data to a distributed database will either be an online or offline migration.
 For an offline migration during scheduled downtime, start with the schema, then forklift existing data, validate the move, and finally bring the system online with the new database.
 If the system must stay online during migration, enable duplicate writes to populate databases with current data during the cutover period.

 What Are Some Distributed Database Examples?

-Distributed database examples include distributed NoSQL database options like Cassandra, Scylla, and MongoDB.
+Distributed database examples include distributed NoSQL database options like Cassandra, ScyllaDB, and MongoDB.
 But distributed SQL database options like Google Spanner, CrateDB, CockroachDB, Yugabyte, and Amazon Aurora promise strong consistency with a SQL API syntax that distributes queries across multiple nodes while treating the database as a monolithic logical entity.

 If your reasons for building distributed databases are disaster recovery and replication across geo-redundant datacenters, a distributed cloud database might be all you need.
 You can’t run Amazon Redshift or SQL Azure locally, but you can get the benefits of replication across nodes and data centers.